mwibrow/vlnm/docs/source/normalizers/quickstart.rst

 In perhaps the simplest case, |vlnm| can be used to normalize a CSV file containing the vowel data.

-So, assume a CSV file
+Given a CSV file
+called :csv:`vowels.csv`
-called :csv:`vowels.csv` as a comma separated file with the columns :col:`speaker`, :col:`vowel`, :col:`f1` and :col:`f2`,
+with the columns :col:`speaker`, :col:`vowel`, :col:`f1` and :col:`f2`,
 which - in its raw form - might start off looking like this:

 .. ipython::

-    import pandas as pd
-    print(pd.read_csv('vowels.csv', nrows=5).to_csv(index=False).strip())
+    with open('vowels.csv') as csv_file:
+        for i in range(6):
+            print(next(csv_file), end='')

-It is worth noting, however, that in Jupyter the file can be previewed a bit more prettily using a |pandas| DataFrame:
+However, it is worth noting, however that in Jupyter CSV files can can be previewed a bit more prettily using a |pandas| DataFrame:

 .. ipython::

     pd.read_csv('vowels.csv').head()

+To normalize the formant data in this CSV file according to :citet:`lobanov_1971` and automatically save to a new file :csv:`normalized.csv`, the ``normalize`` function can be used:

 .. ipython::